 Our #1 priority is meeting the needs of our customers today and tomorrow.
 To do that, we study habits and your every day experiences so we can anticipate what you need in terms of technology and customer service.
 That philosophy has kept Ben Lomand Connect on the right track, but we’re not sitting there.

 The road to innovation almost always starts with leadership.
 At Ben Lomand Connect, we’ve taken that to heart offering advanced Voice, Broadband and Digital Video (cable) services to residential and business customers in Middle Tennessee and the Upper Cumberland.
 The counties we serve are Warren (McMinnville), White (Sparta), Van Buren (Spencer), and Grundy (Tracy City, Monteagle, Altamont).
-We also serve parts of Coffee (Hillsboro, Beech Grove, city of Manchester), DeKalb, Rutherford, Franklin and Marion counties.
+We also serve parts of Coffee (Hillsboro, Beech Grove, city of Manchester), DeKalb, Bedford, Rutherford, Cannon, Franklin and Marion counties.